 As we age, our muscles become tighter and there will be less range of movement in the joints.
 This can make functional, everyday activities a challenge.
-Simple things like reaching for food on the top shelf of a cupboard or just sitting up tall into the correct alignment could potentially become difficult.
+Simple things like reaching for food on the top shelf of a cupboard or just sitting up tall in the correct alignment could potentially become difficult.
 Starting to incorporate stretching into your programme early on and making this a regular daily activity can have a profound effect on wellness and mobility.

 Other benefits include:

-Developmental stretching focuses on increasing the length or flexibility of a muscle, usually performed at the end of a Pilates class with focus on increasing the range of movement around a joint.
+Developmental stretching focuses on increasing the length or flexibility of a muscle, usually performed at the end of a Pilates class with a focus on increasing the range of movement around a joint.
 These stretches are typically held for 6-10 seconds and then developed further for another 20 seconds.
 If you’re working on a one-to-one basis with a client, you could work in stages to ensure optimal gains are achieved.
 As mentioned above, hold for 6-10 seconds, progress it further for 20 seconds but then repeat the sequence 2-3 times.
 Developmental stretching will also work well embedded into a programme specifically designed for certain postural types such as lordosis and kyphosis.
-Once a postural analysis has been carried out, you would then be able to design your programme based around the guidelines for postural correction as appropriate.
+Once a postural analysis has been carried out, you would then be able to design your programme based on the guidelines for postural correction as appropriate.
 For example, a kyphotic posture would result in the client having tight pectoral muscles and rounded shoulders.
 A pectoral stretch would therefore be required to improve flexibility around the joint.
 It would be most effective as an assisted stretch on a one-to-one basis with a qualified Pilates professional or Personal Trainer, again working in stages to increase flexibility.

 Static stretches are held for a period of time, so they are isometric.
 The stretch can be passive or active.